 NOTE If material thickness changes in connected parts, this can lead to other size of blind rivet as joining element.

-When a blind rivet is applied to join two components which have different mechanical properties, e.g. one of them is thinner or softer than the other, then the <normal_direction/> element will become more important to show the proper setting direction of the rivet as seen in Figure 11.
+If a blind rivet is applied to join two components which have different mechanical properties, e.g. one of them is thinner or softer than the other, then the <normal_direction/> element will become more important to show the proper setting direction of the rivet as seen in Figure 11.